zhenqifu/SCNet/README.md

 # SCNet
 Underwater Image Enhancement via Learning Water Type Desensitized Representations.
-ICASSP 2022.
+Accepted by ICASSP 2022.

 You can run eval.py and to obtain the results using our [pre-trained model](https://pan.baidu.com/s/1sQ_j-6A7EhNPJF7r9KWsRw)(9xwn).